 It is nothing new to say that the capital of Laos, Vientiane, is just a town to stop on your travels or to do the visa-run.
 We knew that and we were ready for all the downsides of it.
 So, not surprisingly, for us, it was a soulless town with many shopping malls, banks mixed with abandoned buildings, fountains that do not work and lots of concrete around.

 On the other hand, Luang Prabang, famous for being a UNESCO World Heritage Site, does not give you a better feeling of the original Laotian culture, but rather the opposite.
 We had an impression that it was all set up just to bring in tourists and show them beautiful textiles, waterfalls and caves, or tasty sandwiches and croissants, but is this all that you can discover about Laos?
-We believe it’s not, and that’s why it is probably better to explore less urban places, if you are keen on learning more about Laotians and their daily routines and customs.

-We do admit that being in Laos for two weeks does not make us experts on the country.
+Being in Laos for two weeks does not make us experts on the country.
 We know we have visited just a tiny part of it, but from what we saw, heard and observed, we came to the conclusion that it is indeed a beautiful country to travel to, but that it all depends on what you are looking for.

 This time, we found the bright and dark sides of it and that the latter was caused not by the undeveloped nature of the country, but rather by western influence and bad mix of genuine traditions and natural sights that were somehow fake and unfortunately crowded.